 Barb Van Winkle, Chair, is President of Nancy Adams Personnel in Columbia, where her companyhas been for over 40 years.
 Her business specializes in providing top-notch candidates to all size companies for Administrative, Customer Service, Accounting and Office Support positions, both permanent and temporary.
 She has a BA degree in Sociology from Goucher College, is a triathlete and golfer, and has served on many nonprofit boards including HCCEF and Community Foundation of Howard County.
 She loves the Women’s Giving Circle and has been a strong supporter since its inception in 2002!

-Alison Canning, Immediate Past Chair, is a Financial Advisor in downtown Baltimore.
-Alison has been involved with the Circle since 2011, Alison has served as the Chair of the Donor Development Committee, as well as Vice Chair.
-She currently serves as Chair of the Advisory Board for the WGC.
+Alison Canning, Immediate Past Chair, has worked in financial services for more than 15 years.
+Alison has lived in Howard County most of her life, and is a graduate of Howard High School.
+Involved with the Circle since 2011, Alison has served as the Chair of the Donor Development Committee, Vice Chair, and Chair of the Advisory Board from 2016-2018.
 Alison lives in Silver Spring with her husband Michael and their two children, Lillian and Thomas.

 Kim Agnor, Treasurer and Chair of Youth Development Committee, is an accountant with Fisher Ring LLC where she specializes in tax preparation and accounting work for small businesses and non-profits.
 Kim has served in assistant controller positions at St. John Properties and Questar Builders.
 Kim earned a BA in Economics and an Accounting Certificate from UMBC.
 She became licensed in MD as a CPA in 1993 and is a member of the American Association of Certified Public Accountants.
 In addition to serving as treasurer of the Women’s Giving Circle, Kim is one of the current advisors to the Young Women’s Giving Circle.
 She has also served on the Grants Committee of the Community Foundation of Howard County and on the board of directors of the Clarksville Elementary School PTA where she held the position of Treasurer.
 She has also served as a volunteer at the Therapeutic and Recreational Riding Center in Glenwood, Maryland, and has worked on various projects for Grassroots Crisis Intervention Center.
 Kim has lived in Howard County since 1978.
 She currently lives in Clarksville with her husband Jeff and her two children, Rachel and Michael.
 She enjoys golf, running, cooking and reading when she gets the chance.